Millions of people suffer from Dry Eye Disease.

 Dry eye symptoms include:

 - Light sensitivity

 - Tired eyes

 Dry eye syndrome is associated with a decreased ability to perform activities that require visual attention, such as reading and driving a car.
-Patients with the most severe disease are at increased risk of developing corneal infection, scarring or ulceration.
+Patients with the most severe disease are at increased risk of developing a corneal infection, scarring, or ulceration.

 The first line of treatment is usually artificial tears that give some temporary relief.
 These solutions and ointments do little to arrest or reverse any damaging conditions.
 Many brands are available without a prescription.
 For mild cases, try several to find the one you like best.
 The preservatives in some eye drops can irritate the eye; preservative-free artificial tears may be required.
 Researchers are trying to develop better artificial tears, especially ones that are formulated to normalize the electrolyte balance while lubricating the ocular surface.
 One promising new treatment now in clinical trials is the use of eye drops containing androgen.
 Nutritional supplements such as flaxseed or fish oil capsules may also be beneficial.